DoctorFang/DoctorFang.github.io/_pages/aging.md

 ## Goal

-Identify biomechanical and physilogical changes throughout the aging process, and develop tools to help older population to maintain their strength and function.
+Identify biomechanical and physiological changes throughout the aging process.
+Develop interventions to help the elderly population maintaining strength and function.

 ## Projects